avikde/avikde.github.io/_posts/2024-12-22-hybrid-averaging.md

 The major contribution of this paper was to prove that it is possible to extend dynamical averaging to hybrid systems.
 To do this, we used the [saltation matrix](https://arxiv.org/abs/2306.06862) to capture the effect of the hybrid reset near the limit cycle.

+A visual depiction of this is below:

 ![Averaged limit cycle](/images/avg_limit_cycle.png){: width="400" }

+The red line represents the continuous trajectory with fast coordinate $$x_1$$ and slow coordinate $$x_2$$, which intersects the guard surface $$\mathscr{G}$$, and then follows the reset map $$R$$.
+This guard condition can result in variable flow durations away from the limit cycle, so we use the saltation matrix to create a "straightened" guard set $$\bar{\mathscr{G}}$$ having the same stability properties as the original system.
+This "straightened guard" flow now has a fixed period for $$x_1$$, which can now use standard dynamical averaging theorems.
+The bottom plot shows simulations of a vertical hopping system with the actual (purple) and hybrid-averaged dynamics (orange) flows, showing their correspondence.

+A much more technical treatment and formal proof of the intuitive idea is, of course, in the [paper](https://journals.sagepub.com/doi/full/10.1177/0278364918756498).

 ### Symmetries and averaging

 ![Time-reversal symmetry](/images/time_reversal_symmetry.png){: width="600" }